wp-cli/handbook/how-to-create-custom-plugins.md

 Inside the main plugin file lets now reference the new post type we just created.

-Open in your favorite text editor the file `wpcli-demo-plugin.php` and under the line saying "your code starts here" add the following:
+Open in your favourite text editor the file `wpcli-demo-plugin.php` and under the line saying "your code starts here" add the following:

 ```